BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

 Many users back up their wallet using metal plates that have their recovery phrase etched into them.
 This protects the recovery phrase from physical destruction from fire and water.
 [Seedplate](https://seedplate.com/) is an example of such a product.

 A simpler option is writing your recovery phrase on a piece of paper.
-Compared to steel, paper can be easily destroyed, making this option less secure.
+Paper can be easily destroyed compared to steel, making this option less secure.

-Some applications such as [Muun](https://blog.muun.com/why-not-just-a-mnemonic/) have users print out encrypted PDF backups that contain all the required recovery data, not just the recovery phrase.
+Some applications, such as [Muun](https://blog.muun.com/why-not-just-a-mnemonic/) have users print out encrypted PDF backups that contain all the required recovery data, not just the recovery phrase.

 See [bitcoin backups]({{ '/guide/private-key-management/backups/' | relative_url }}) for more details.

 ## Hardware wallets

 You may already be familiar with physical security keys from your bank or work.
 They are small devices with built-in authentication that control and secure access to a device or service.
-Security keys are not connected to the Internet (air-gapped), or any other network so they are difficult to tamper with.
+Security keys are not connected to the Internet (air-gapped) or any other network, so they are difficult to tamper with.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/hardware-wallets.jpg"